danielbodnar/awesome-stars/README.md

 ## server

+- [smithy-lang/awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
 - [chanify/chanify](https://github.com/chanify/chanify) - Chanify is a safe and simple notification tools.
 This repository is command line tools for Chanify.
 - [adnanh/webhook](https://github.com/adnanh/webhook) - webhook is a lightweight incoming webhook server to run shell commands
 - [vespa-engine/vespa](https://github.com/vespa-engine/vespa) - The open big data serving engine. https://vespa.ai